H-4 visa eligibility

 Non-immediate family members must enter in their own nonimmigrant status, most commonly as B-2 visitors.

 If your spouse and children accompany you to the United States, they generally cannot be employed.
-Exceptions to this rule can be found here.
+There are exceptions to this rule.
 They can, however, attend school without restrictions.

 Your dependents may apply to change their immigration status (for example, to become an F-1 student) if necessary and eligible.